Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 where $ A_{\mu} $ is a non-compact $ U(1) $ gauge field.

+In the superfluid side, moving {\em slightly} away from the $ 1/3 $ filling $ f=1/3 $ corresponds to adding a small {\em mean} dual magnetic field $ \delta f= f-1/3 $ in the action Eqn.\ref{tri0}:

 Because the duality transformation is a non-local transformation, the relations between the phenomenological parameters in Eqn.\ref{tri} and the microscopic parameters in Eqn.\ref{boson} are highly non-local and not known.
 Fortunately, we are still able to classify some phases and phase transitions from Eqn.\ref{tri} without knowing these relations.
-If $ < \phi_{l} > =0 $ for every $ l=1,2,3 $, the system is in the SF state.
-If $ < \phi_{l} > \neq 0 $ for at least one $ l $, the system is in the insulating state.
+When $ r > 0 $, the $ < \phi_{l} > =0 $ for every $ l=1,2,3 $, the system is in the SF state.
+When $ r > 0 $, the $ < \phi_{l} > \neq 0 $ for at least one $ l $, the system is in the insulating state.

-The Harper's equation in the unit cell chosen in the Fig.4 in \cite{five} was derived in Eqn.
-A2 in \cite{five}.
-The authors in Ref.\cite{tri} chose a different unit cell in their Fig.1 which is the same as Fig.1.
-In order to be consistent with the formalism developed in \cite{tri}, we can derive the Harper's equation at the filling factor $ f=1/q $ corresponding to the unit cell in Fig.1b:
+In order to develop a systematic way to use the vortex degree of freedoms in the honeycomb lattice to describe the symmetry breaking patters of the bosons in the triangular lattice, one has to derive the relation \cite{dof} (namely Eqn.\ref{fields} below) between the total vortex fields in the honeycomb lattice and the order parameters $ \phi_{l} $ in Eqn.\ref{tri}.
+Then one need to first study \cite{five} the energy spectrum of the vortices hopping in the honeycomb lattice in the presence of $ f=p/q $ flux quantum per hexagon shown in Fig.1a.
+For the gauge chosen in Fig.1b, the vortex hopping Hamiltonian is: